 ITEM FUNCTION 1 Add Guideline Allows you to create a new guideline.
-2 Edit Guideline Allows you to edit an existing guideline.
+2 Edit Guideline Allows you to edit an existing guidelin Allows you to edit an existing guideline.
 3 Delete Guideline Allows you to delete a guideline you created.